Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 The first call to `AbortIfHasErrors` ensures that there are no validation errors so far, and all objects have been resolved from their IDs.
 Then, we set the computed fields from the values of other underlying fields, and initialize the `ModifiedDate` and `Rowguid` as needed.

-Next, we will open the generated `SalesOrderService` class, and will update the `Detail_CreateAsync` and `Detail_UpdateAsync` method to use our new method, as follows.
+Next, we will open the generated `SalesOrderService` class and will update the `Detail_CreateAsync` and `Detail_UpdateAsync` methods to use our new method, as follows.

 ```cs title="SalesOrderService.cs"
 public partial class SalesOrderService : BaseService, ISalesOrderService